dracory/base/wf/examples/README.md

-# Steps Examples
+# WF Examples

-This directory contains example code demonstrating various features of the steps package.
+This directory contains example code demonstrating various features of the wf package.
 Each example is in its own folder with a main program and tests.

 ## Examples